rogerkeays/racket-fluent/README.md

 ## Convenience Procedures

 When using function composition, procedures with text names are easier to read.
-For this reason, we've provided the following alternative names for the common base math procedures.
+For this reason, *fluent* provides the following alternative names for the common base math procedures.

     > gt?
     < lt?